TransparentSelf/transparentself.github.io/_posts/2022-04-30-Karriverzum.md

 # Market Research
 The market research has strengthened our previous view.
 There is a strong need for transparent future planning and not just in IT...
 As a secondary school director in one of our expert interviews had stated:
 > "We [teachers] are hesitant to give advice for young folks.
-The work they will do maybe don’t even exist today".
+The work they will do maybe don’t even exist today."

 This sums up perfectly the fast changing market conditions.